anharmonic/anharmonic.github.io/thermal2-manual.md

 NOTE: In all of the following cases case when specifying QPOINTS as “grid” or “bz”, the length of the path will actually be replaced by the weight of the point used to do an integral in reciprocal space.
 Calculation “lw imag”
 Number of the column, or columns and its and content:
-- 1		A progressive integer number
+- 1		The line number i.e. point index
 - 2		The length of the q-point path (when doing a path) or the weight of the q-point (when doing a grid calculation)
 - 3→5		The coordinates of the q-point in 2π/alat.
 - 6→5+3 nat	The unperturbed phonon frequencies in cm-1
-- 6+3 nat→5+6 nat
-		The linewidth (HWHM) in cm-1
+- 6+3 nat→5+6 nat	The linewidth (HWHM) in cm-1

 Calculation “lw full”:
 - 1→5+6 nat.
 Same content as “lw imag”
 - 6+6 nat→5+8 nat.

 The shifted phonon frequencies (i.e. frequency+shift) in cm-1.
 If the sort_shifted_q keyword was set to true, the shifted frequencies are sorted in increasing order and the corresponding linewidth are sorted accordingly.
 The unperturbed frequencies are left unchanged.

 Calculation “spf”: